 6. Participation in the process is dependent on agreement for all review documents to be used in ESBB research into non-blind review.
 Any comments that are included in published research papers will only be included with the author of the review comments consent.

-7. Local organizers may publish their own volume of conference proceedings, but must not include any papers submitted ESBB’s own journal publications, unless ESBB decides not to publish a submitted paper.
+7. Local organizers may publish their own volume of conference proceedings, but must not include any papers submitted for ESBB’s own journal publications, unless ESBB decides not to publish a submitted paper.

 8. ESBB will not participate in the editing of proceedings published by local organizers and a paper published in the proceedings does not count as an ESBB publication.